MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/shortcuts.md

 * [Visual Studio Code Keyboard shortcuts for Windows][VisualStudioCodeShortcutsKeyboardWindows] (PDF file)

-## Editing the keyboard shortcut for a DevTools action
+## Edit the keyboard shortcut for a DevTools action

 1. [Open DevTools][DevtoolsOpenMain], such as by selecting `F12`.
 1. Open [Settings][DevToolsCustomizeSettings], such as by selecting the gear icon in the main toolbar, or by selecting `Shift`+`?`.